mildronize/simple-chat-cli-mcp-client/README.md

 A lightweight CLI tool that connects to Model Context Protocol (MCP) servers and lets you interact using natural language prompts — powered by OpenAI.

+## 🧠 What is MCP?

+**Model Context Protocol (MCP)** is a protocol that allows large language models (LLMs) to interact with external tools — such as file systems, APIs, databases, or custom business logic — by treating them as callable functions (called “tools”) at runtime.

+### 🌐 Key Concept

+Think of MCP as the **bridge between your LLM and your application's capabilities.**

+Instead of hard-coding logic or manually calling APIs, you define **tools** on an **MCP server**, and your **MCP client** dynamically connects, fetches those tools, and forwards them to the LLM — allowing it to decide **when and how** to call them.

+## 🔄 Typical Flow of an MCP Client

+Here’s how a basic LLM + MCP interaction looks:

+1. **Start the Session**:

+   * Your backend (MCP client) connects to an MCP server.
+   * The MCP server responds with a list of available tools (name, description, input schema).

+2. **Receive User Prompt**:

+   * The user types a natural-language prompt.
+   * The prompt is sent to the LLM **along with the available tools**.

+3. **Tool Calling**:

+   * If needed, the LLM responds with a **tool call** (e.g., `read_file`, `search_docs`).
+   * Your app (MCP client) invokes the tool on the MCP server.

+4. **Post-call Response**:

+   * The tool result is returned to the LLM.
+   * The LLM integrates the result and generates a final response to the user.

+## ⚙️ Why MCP?

+MCP makes it easy to:

+* Extend LLMs with real capabilities (e.g., reading files, querying APIs)
+* Keep tools modular, reusable, and secure
+* Integrate into existing backend logic without redesigning your LLM pipeline
+* Swap or reuse tools across agents and clients

+## 🔧 Requirements

+To work with MCP:

+* Use an **LLM that supports function/tool calling** (e.g., OpenAI, Anthropic, Claude, etc.)
+* Implement or connect to an **MCP server** (e.g., [server-filesystem](https://github.com/modelcontextprotocol/servers))
+* Build an **MCP client** that handles connection, tool listing, tool execution, and result forwarding

+## ✅ Real Use Case Example

+If the user says:

+> “Read me the latest log file”

+The LLM:

+* Receives tool list: `read_file`, `list_directory`, etc.
+* Decides to call `read_file` with argument `path: "logs/latest.log"`
+* The MCP client executes that tool on the server and sends the content back
+* The LLM then summarizes or explains it in natural language

 ## 🚀 Getting Started

 ### 1. Clone the repository